 Faster Development

-IntelliSense speeds up development with autocomplete
+IntelliSense speeds up development with accurate autocomplete

 Confident Refactoring